-Remember – after Brexit, the guarantee of free mobile phone roaming throughout the EU, Iceland, Liechtenstein and Norway will end, so check your charges with your phone operator.
+Remember – the guarantee of free mobile phone roaming throughout the EU, Iceland, Liechtenstein and Norway will end from 2021.

 You are, however, protected from being charged more than £45 without opting in to spend more.

 Inheritance tax will continue to be levied on transfers of worldwide assets by those domiciled in the UK and transfers of UK assets by non-domiciled people.

-If there is a deal, nothing will change until at least the end of 2020.
-During this time you can continue to travel freely in the Schengen area with your UK passport.
+Until 2021, you can continue to travel freely in the Schengen area with your UK passport.

 If you hold a residence permit from an EU, European Economic Area (EEA) or European Free Trade Association (EFTA) country, you will be able to transit through other EU, EEA or EFTA countries to reach your country of residence.